43081j/fast-slice-ansi/README.md

 > A fast `String#slice` which supports ANSI escape sequences.

-Originally a fork of `slice-ansi`, this has various performance and size improvements.
+Inspired by `slice-ansi`, this comes with various performance improvements.

 ## Install